BlueStaxks/Linear_Algebra_Matrix/Key_Reconstruction Explain.md

 - For example, when p = 524287 and s = 1, the failure probability ≈ 0.000002.
 - For s ≥ 2, the failure probability is virtually negligible.

+Even though the probability of failure is negligible, this issue can be avoided by verifying the randomly chosen vector and replacing it if it coincides with an actual vector from s polynomials.